Aji Fantasy Peppers – A Super Productive Variety!

 Aji fantasy white peppers ripe in hand

-I hope this article inspires you to try growing the aji fantasy pepper yourself.
-This plant was impressive to watch grow in our garden in almost every way possible!
+I hope this article inspires you to try growing the aji fantasy pepper yourself and incorporating it into some homemade recipes!
+This plant was impressive to watch grow in our garden in almost every way possible.

 Calvin Thumbnail